ultimaterpa/urpautils/README.md

 #   'output_file_name': name of the output file.
 Original name is used if None
 #   'screenshot_format': png or bmp.
 Defaults to png
 #   'current_log_dir': direcotry with the error screenshots.
 Defaults to "log\name_of_main_file_RRRR-MM-DD"
-#   'offset': integer saying which file to copy startind from the end (0->last file, 1->second last file, ...)
+#   'offset': integer saying which file to copy starting from the end (0->last file, 1->second last file, ...)
 newly_created_image_path = urpautils.copy_error_img("C:\\path\\to\\destination_directory")

 ```